“I say we…”

 “There’s considerable evidence to the contrary,” says Westphal.
 “Missing and injured ghouls.
 Damaged clothing.
 Two dozen missing kine.
 The battle site.
 Half a dozen surviving Sabbat that engaged with us.”

 “Saying we never engaged this pack is a much bigger lie than saying we took no prisoners.
-It’s an even smaller lie to say we took prisoners and that they attacked us, someone frenzied, and we regrettably have none to turn over.”
+It’s an even smaller lie to say we took prisoners and that they attacked us, someone frenzied, and we regrettably have no surviving prisoners to turn over.”

 “That’s eminently believable.
 It isn’t the best look and it’s understandable we’d try to avoid telling the whole story, which we should.
 But it won’t ruin us if it comes out, since our actions were a net benefit to the Camarilla.”